evmckinney9/evmckinney9.github.io/README.md

 Place your profile picture, paper images, and PDFs in the `assets/` directory.

-Certainly!
-I've added a new section called "🛠 Local Development Setup" to guide users through the process of setting up their local environment using the `make install` command.
-This section is placed before the "🧪 Testing Your Site Locally" section.

-Here's the updated README:

 ## 🛠️ Local Development Setup

 Before testing your site locally, you'll need to set up your local environment: